lundstrj/mailbox/README.md

 #### What has been done
 - Mailbox has been extensively tested in my lab as an assembled system.
 - I have tested each individual sensor standalone to ensure that they work as expected (before assembly)
-- The wifi connection, the Home Assistant connection and the ntfy.sh connection has also been tested in isolation and have simple error handling for common problems.
+- The WiFi connection, the Home Assistant connection and the ntfy.sh connection has also been tested in isolation and have simple error handling for common problems.
 - There are some basic preflight checks before the main loop starts to ensure that the system is in a good state before starting the main loop.
 - The classes imported from the Machine library have been mocked in mock.py which allows tests to be carried out on the logic separately from the hardware.